usethesource/salix/README.md

 #### Why are HTML nodes and commands dealt with implicitly?

 Html nodes: better programming experience.
 Commands: they need to be threaded through and returned from update functions.
 Rascal does not have syntactic sugar to make this "monadic" style convenient.
 Since the HTML nodes are produced implicitly anyway, doing commands implicitly is a compatible design choice.
 Note that nothing of this breaks referential transparency; although under the hood there are some side effects they should be unobservable from the outside.

+The effects of views (in terms of DOM construction) and update functions (in terms of generated commands) are captured by the following two functions:

 ```rascal
    // turn a message, update function and current model into new model + list of commands